slowernews/wisdom-tldr/README.md

 > *'Sharpness is a bourgeois concept.'*

 > *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

-===
-###On mirroring

-> *'Being pacifist in face of wolves is the source of endless tragedy.'*

-> *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*

-===
-###On unpredictability

-> *'Appear weak when you are strong, and strong when you are weak.' -- Sun Tzu*

-> *'Bait people into going out on a limb, exposing their weaknesses, then rake them with fire from the side.'*

-> *'Keep others in suspended terror: cultivate an air of unpredictability.' -- Robert Greene (17th law of power)*

-> *'A warning: Unpredictability can work against you sometimes, especially if you are in a subordinate position.'*

-===
-###On attacking

-> *'Keeping your enemies on the defensive and in react mode will have a demoralizing effect on them.'*

-> *'If you control the overall direction and framing of the battle, anything they do will play into your hands.'*

-> *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*

-===
-###On counter-attacking

-> *'Remember: the problems created by an audacious move can be disguised, even remedied, by more and greater audacity.'*

-> *'Pay attention to negative cues: what should have happened but did not.'*

-===
-###On reacting

-> *'Once you step into a fight that is not of your own choosing, you lose all initiative.'*

-> *'Whenever you find yourself on the defensive and in trouble, the greatest danger is the impulse to overreact.'*

-===
-###On winning

-> *'It's not a question of simply winning the war but the way you win it, the way your victory sets you up for the next round.'*

-> *'Win through your actions, never through argument.' -- Robert Greene (9th law of power)*

-> *'Make your accomplishments seem effortless.' -- Robert Greene (30th law of power)*